South32 : Cerro Matoso Litigation Update

 CERRO MATOSO LITIGATION UPDATE

-South32 Limited (ASX, LSE, JSE: S32; ADR: SOUHY) (South32) is aware of media reports that the Constitutional Court of Colombia has issued its final ruling on our appeal of its decision regarding alleged health and environmental impacts on the community surrounding our Cerro Matoso operation.
-We are seeking formal notification from the Court and will provide updates as received.
+South32 Limited (ASX, LSE, JSE: S32; ADR: SOUHY) (South32) advises it is aware that the Constitutional Court of Colombia has issued its final ruling on our application to annul its decision, regarding the alleged health and environmental impacts of our Cerro Matoso operation on the surrounding communities.

-We will continue to make a positive contribution to the communities where we operate.
-We are proud of the work we do to support social and economic growth within the local community surrounding Cerro Matoso.
+We welcome the Court's decision to annul those orders, which required Cerro Matoso to pay direct financial compensatory damages to community members in relation to the above allegations and to establish an ethnic development fund.
+The orders, which require Cerro Matoso to provide ongoing health care to community members alleging health impacts, and to submit to a new consultative environmental licensing process were not annulled.
+Whilst we disagree with the original Court in deciding, without evidential basis, that Cerro Matoso is causing the alleged impacts, we will seek to co-operate with respect to the remaining orders, subject to the reservation of our rights under applicable international investment treaties.
+Production has not been impacted by the decision handed down by the Court, and we remain proud of the positive contribution we make to supporting social and economic growth within the local community surrounding Cerro Matoso.

 About South32